Using Gifting Strategies for Married and Single Individuals as Part of NJ Estate Planning

 Education

 The tax code also allows the equivalent of five years’ worth of annual exclusion gifts to be made in one year to a Section 529 plan.
 The gifts will be treated as having been made on a pro rata basis over five tax years, commencing with the year of contribution.
-For individuals who have college-age beneficiaries (especially students in expensive private universities), substantial gifts can be made at no gift-tax cost by making tuition payments directly to the university.
+For individuals with college-age beneficiaries (especially students at expensive private universities), substantial gifts can be made at no gift-tax cost by paying tuition directly to the university.

 Fredrick P. Niemann Esq.